Home Topamax

 Off-Label Use for Weight Loss, Psychiatric Disorders

-Topamax is also used to control binging and purging, and to promote weight loss.
+Some people also use Topamax to control binging and purging, and to promote weight loss.
 However, this is not an FDA-approved use.
 Although it is illegal for drug makers to promote drugs for off-label uses, doctors can legally prescribe any drug they consider appropriate to treat a patient’s condition.

 Topiramate, the active ingredient in Topamax, is also a main ingredient in the weight-loss drug Qsymia, along with phentermine.
 The FDA approved Qsymia in 2012.
-A year earlier, the same drug — then called Qnexa — was rejected by the FDA because of the adverse side effect profile of the combination product (eg, birth defects and possible heart problems).
+A year earlier, the FDA rejected the same drug — then called Qnexa — because of potential adverse effects, including psychiatric problems, cardiovascular issues and birth defects.

 The FDA label warns Qsymia may cause mood and sleep disorders, cognitive impairment and increased heart rate.
 It could also lead to suicidal thoughts, and people who suddenly stop taking it can suffer seizures.